-Course objective: This is the first semester of a year-long introductory single variable calculus course.
+Course objective: This is the second semester of a year-long introductory single variable calculus course.
 MCS 118 and 119 cover the same material as MCS 121, except we do it in two semesters to allow more time to review concepts we need from pre-calculus and to see more examples and practice more problems.
 We will learn about functions, their rates of change, derivatives, slopes, secant and tangent lines, continuity, differentiability, local and absolute extrema, optimization, and a little bit about integration.
 You will develop a good understanding of these topics to allow you to solve computational problems and to present arguments about how and why these solutions work.
 Understanding calculus means not only being able to use it to compute solutions to problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
 An important objective is for you to be able to give such explanations.

-Class attendance: While attendance is not part of your grade, and I do not formally track it, your attendance is expected in every class unless you have an exception approved by the college.
+Mode of instruction and class attendance: This course may be delivered as a hybrid course or fully in-person or fully online depending on how the coronavirus situation develops.
+If taught as a hybrid a course, some of the class meetings will be in person, while others will be online.
+While attendance is not part of your grade, and I do not formally track it, your attendance is expected in both in-person and synchronous online classes unless you have an exception approved by the college.
 You are in college to learn, and I expect that you take your studies seriously.
 If you skip classes you will miss the chance to learn skills that will be tested on the exams.

-On work outside class: Have you ever wondered why you are only expected to take four classes at a time to be a full time student?
-That's because you are expected to do a lot of work on your own outside class.
-In fact, the rule of thumb of college education is that for every hour you spend in class, you need to spend two hours studying outside class.
-So for the four hours of class we have each week, you should also budget another eight hours to do your homework, read your textbook, and review your lecture notes.
+On work outside class: Have you ever wondered why taking three classes (12 units) qualifies you as a full time student?
+That's only 10 hours per week in class.
+The reason is that you are expected to do a lot of work on your own outside class.
+In fact, the rule of thumb of college education is that for every hour you spend in class, you should expect to spend three hours studying outside class.
+That is how 12 units makes full time: 10 hours in class and 30 hours studying outside class each week.
+That means you'll need to spend about 10 hours a week studying outside the classroom for this course.
 That is if you are well-prepared for the course.
-If your background is lacking, then you'll have to spend more time.
+If your math background is lacking, then you'll have to spend more time.
+I am not kidding.